-Today, you will find more and more surgeons that advocate minimal treatment and fewer surgeons who still adamantly that feel that all tissue around an abscess must be removed.
+Today, you will find more and more surgeons that advocate minimally invasive treatment for Pilonidal and fewer surgeons who still adamantly that feel that all tissue around an abscess must be removed.
 What will be presented on this page is a suggestion of treatments depending on severity of the disease.
 The choice is ultimately between you and your surgeon.

 What Should You Do?